zenwork/web-component-examples/simple/README.md

 # Plain JavaScript Examples
 This project provides varied implementations of the same component in different 'flavors' using simple JavaScript and in some cases a simple library that provides simple syntactic sugar for implementing the same component.

+None of these implementations need any compiling.
+A simple tool like `http-server` serving the root of this section is enough to serve everythign in on go.

+The idea was to implement the same little game in all implementations.

 ## The Spec

 The component implementations all implement the game rock-paper-scissors.